Drone Registration and Licensing

 While using a drone, you have to behave like a responsible drone operator.
 If your drone flight compromises someone’s safety or cultural beliefs, then he/she may call the police, and you may have to face serious legal actions leading to arrests in extreme cases.

-Future of drone technology and drone laws in Nepal
+The future of drone technology and drone laws in Nepal

 As the use of drone technology in various fields increases, there is a chance of more regulations and laws for using drones in Nepal.
 The Nepalese government is working on improving drone policies and regulations to promote ethical and responsible drone flights.

-In the future, drone registration and obtaining permits may be easier than before.
+In the future, CAAN drone registration and obtaining permits may be easier than before.
 As there is the use of drone technology in minimizing natural calamities and increasing public safety, we hope the barriers can be removed or reduced in the future.

 Also, there are certain improvements needed for drone technology, like disturbance to wildlife, noise pollution, real-time monitoring, air traffic management, data protection, and so on.
 More restrictions may be implemented in case of environmental issues, as it is a global issue.